by Rev. Megan J. Saucier

 As most of you know, I live in the City of Churches now: Lynchburg, Virginia.

 The circumstances of my arrival here were all too surreal.
 When I arrived to meet with the Staff-Parish Relations Committee, we went through the standard questions and stories.
-Afterwards, I got a tour of the church- a massive piece of real estate on a hill, that stretches far back on the property.
+Afterward, I got a tour of the church- a massive piece of real estate on a hill, that stretches far back on the property.
 And when you stand looking towards the back of the property you can see mountains in the distance- is this real?
 Is this happening?

-After the tour we slipped into the sanctuary to stand in the back as there was a service going on that evening.
-I couldn’t believe my eyes, when i saw it.
+After the tour, we slipped into the sanctuary to stand in the back as there was a service going on that evening.
+I couldn’t believe my eyes when I saw it.
 A gigantic wooden Jerusalem cross hung from the ceiling right over the altar area.
 My heart was filled with joy and I knew I was in the right place.
 In college, I was in a very special program called “church careers.”
-Now, the program has changed it’s name to the Christian Leadership Center.
+Now, the program has changed its name to the Christian Leadership Center.
 One of the main reasons I attended Centenary College of Louisiana was to be a part of this program.
 The symbol of this program is the Jerusalem Cross, which at the time, was a little known symbol of faith to me.
 At the retreat at the beginning of the year, a senior gives a freshman their cross and hangs it around their neck as a gift and commissioning of service.
 After four years as a part of this Christian community, I grew deeper in spirituality and faith.
 So when I saw that cross hanging in the sanctuary of Heritage United Methodist Church, I was filled with joy and the knowledge that this was the place I needed to serve.

 It was only a couple of weeks later that I was officially appointed to the church by our Bishop.